seinavco/frontend-challenge-image-search/README.md

 Any modern web technology

+## Deployment

+You can deploy your app at any place you like (i.e Heroku) or just come with the code.

 ## Bonus

 These images once fetched are displayed in a collage, however, as a bonus, try to display a single image once clicked, either as a modal, popup or new page, however you like it!